espressif/esp-idf/docs/en/api-guides/external-ram.rst

     Encryption
     ==========

     It is possible to enable automatic encryption for data stored in external RAM.
-When this is enabled any data read and written through the cache will automatically be encrypted/decrypted by the external memory encryption hardware.
+When this is enabled any data read and written through the cache will automatically be encrypted or decrypted by the external memory encryption hardware.

     This feature is enabled whenever flash encryption is enabled.
 For more information on how to enable and how it works see :doc:`Flash Encryption </security/flash-encryption>`.